KCL-BMEIS/OOP/week1A.md

 --

-We will _not_ cover concepts that many other C++ courses would consider fundamental, including:
+We will *avoid* concepts that many other C++ courses would consider fundamental, including:

 --